-- If Epic orders do not print automatically: - 1.
+- To print an Epic order, if Epic orders do not print automatically: - 1.
 Go to Chart Review (Path) and click on the order - 2.
 Scroll down to the bottom of the order and click on: View Order Information - 3.
 Scroll down to the bottom of the page and click on: Reprint Requisitions - 4.
-Click on the printer icon to print to the selected local printer - Paper Cervical/Vaginal Cytology Requisition and Non-Gynecologic Cytology Requisition forms can be obtained from the Cytology Laboratory, x 84361, AIP (1) Room 3.000. - Requisition forms must be legible and filled out thoroughly, to include: - a.
+Click on the printer icon to print to the selected local printer - Paper Cervical/Vaginal Cytology Requisition and Non-Gynecologic Cytology Requisition forms can be obtained from the Cytology Laboratory, x 84361, AIP (1) Room 3.000. - Requisition forms must be legible and filled out thoroughly , to include: - a.
 Patient's full name - b.
 Medical Record Number (MRN) - c.
 Date of birth - d.
 Submitting Clinic Location - e.
 The referring Provider or the name of the responsible physician - f.
-Phone number for the physician requesting the lab work - g.
+Phone or pager number for the physician requesting the lab work - g.
 Date and time the specimen was collected - h.
-Specimen anatomic source/site and laterality (i.e., pleural fluid, right) - i.
+Specimen anatomic source and site (i.e., pleural fluid, right) - i.
 Pertinent clinical history, including history of malignancy and any radiation or chemotherapy, infectious disease (i.e., HIV, Hepatitis B or C, tuberculosis) - j.
-Referral Number if required by patient's insurance - Hospital transport delivers specimens from the main Clinical Laboratory to Cytology Laboratory throughout the day, between the hours of 8:00 am and 4:30 p.m. - Routine specimens can be tubed to Cytology (tube station # 661 or # 681).
-Specimens must be double-bagged and accompanied by the corresponding order/requisition form.
+Referral Number if required by patient's insurance.

+- Hospital transport delivers specimens from the main Clinical Laboratory to Cytology Laboratory every hour, between the hours of 8:00 am and 4:30 p.m. - STAT specimens must be walked directly to Cytology Lab, AIP (1), 3rd. floor, Room 3.000. - Routine specimens can be tubed to Cytology (tube station # 661 or # 681).
+Specimens must be double- bagged and accompanied by the corresponding order/requisition form.
 To prevent leakage, all lids must be securely tightened.
-The specimen bag should be labeled with a Cytology sticker or handwritten instructions that the specimen is for the Cytology Laboratory (not Surgical Pathology). - Sputa must be submitted in ThinPrep vials for non-gynecologic specimens, containing CytoLyt fixative.
-Collection containers can be obtained from the Cytology Laboratory, x 84361, AIP (1) Room 3.000. - If used, fixatives are always added in equal volume to the volume of specimen (i.e., for 5 mL of specimen, add 5 mL of fixative).
+The specimen bag should be labeled with a Cytology sticker or handwritten instructions that the specimen is for the Cytology Laboratory (not Surgical Pathology). - If any, fixatives are always added in equal volume to the volume of specimen (i.e., for 5 mL of specimen, add 5 mL of fixative).
 The requisition MUST be marked to indicate the type of fixative that was used.
-If the slide is improperly stained based on incorrect information, it may be rendered unreadable.
+If the slide is improperly stained based on incorrect information, it may be rendered unreadable. - ALL SPECIMENS MUST BE SUBMITTED IN PROPERLY LABELED, SEALED CONTAINERS, AND PACKAGED PERUNIVERSAL PRECAUTIONS.